Sparse Quantile Regression: Conclusions

 \section{Conclusions}

 In this paper, we study estimation of a sparse high dimensional quantile regression model.
 The main contributions of this paper are twofold.
 First, we derive non-asymptotic expectation bounds on the excess quantile prediction risk as well as the mean-square parameter and regression function estimation errors of both the $\ell _{0}$-PQR and $\ell _{0}$-CQR estimators.
 These theoretical results imply the near minimax optimal rates of convergence.
-Moreover, we characterize expected Hamming loss for the $\ell _{0}$-penalized estimator.
+Moreover, we characterize expected Hamming loss for the $ \ell _{0}$-penalized estimator.
 The second contribution is computational.
 We provide an exact computation approach for $\ell _{0}$-PQR through the method of mixed integer optimization.
 We also develop a first-order approximation algorithm for solving large scale $\ell _{0}$-PQR problems.
-Through Monte Carlo simulations and a real-data application, we find that both $\ell _{0}$ -PQR and $\ell _{0}$-CQR perform fairly well and produce much sparser solutions than $\ell _{1}$-PQR does.
-Our theoretical and numerical results suggest that $\ell _{0}$-based approaches are worthy competitors to $\ell _{1}$-based approaches in sparse quantile regression.
-Recently, \citet{hazimeh2018fast} developed fast computational methods for $\ell _{0}$ -penalized least squares with an additional $\ell _{1}$- or $\ell _{2}$ -penalty term.
+Through Monte Carlo simulations and a real-data application, we find that both $\ell _{0}$ -PQR and $\ell _{0}$-CQR perform fairly well and produce much sparser solutions than $\ell _{1}$-PQR does and also outperform the adaptive Lasso and non-convex penalized quantile regression approaches.
+Our theoretical and numerical results suggest that the $\ell _{0}$-based approaches are worthy competitors to the $\ell _{1}$-based and non-convex penalized estimation methods in sparse quantile regression.
+Recently, \citet{Hazimeh:Mazumder:2020} developed fast computational methods for $\ell _{0}$-penalized least squares with an additional $\ell _{1}$- or $\ell _{2}$-penalty term.
 It is an interesting future research topic to extend their approach to quantile regression and investigate its statistical properties.